GabrielMaguire/sdc-urban-object-detection/writeup.md

 I performed 7 experiments in total.
 Each experiment completed ~2000-2600 training steps and varied different parameters such as the learning rate and data augmentations.
 In this section I will cover the top 3 most insightful experiments in detail.

-#### Virtual Workspace Memory Limitations

-Due to memory limitations in Udacity's virtual workspace environment I was unable to run both the training and validation simultaneously without crashing.
-This meant that the validation process was executed at the conclusion of the training and only produced a single data point in the tensorboard output graphs.
-Unfortunately, when downloading the .svg images from the tensorboard output the single validation point is not visible.
-However, I will comment on the training versus validation loss here without this data shown.

 #### Training Versus Validation Loss

 The validation loss point displayed in each tensorboard output graph was consistently ~0.5 loss points above the training loss point when compared at the same time step.
 On average across all experiments, this is expected due to overfitting of the model to the training data.
 Overfitting is a result of a model with a large number of parameters learning over specific details of the training data.
 When this happens the model loses its ability to generalize to new data, such as the validation or test data, and perform well.
 With a limited number of samples, and initially assuming limited data augmentations, overfitting is expected.

+#### Virtual Workspace Memory Limitations

+Due to memory limitations in Udacity's virtual workspace environment I was unable to run both the training and validation simultaneously without crashing.
+This meant that the validation process was executed at the conclusion of the training and only produced a single data point in the tensorboard output graphs.
+Unfortunately, when downloading the .svg images from the tensorboard output the single validation point is not visible.
+However, I will comment on the training versus validation loss here without this data shown.

+#### Virtual Workspace Explore Augmentations Issue

+Due to a currently unknown issue with the Udacity virtual workspace I was unable to run the augmentation visualizations using the "Explore augmentations" notebook.
+My personal attempts to resolve the issue are detailed in the following knowledge article ([Knowledge article: Explore augmentations code not working](https://knowledge.udacity.com/questions/838269)), and I have reached out to Udacity support to further address the issue.
+I will update this writeup to include the augmentation visualizations if/when the issue is resolved.

 ### Experiment 0 Results